oven-sh/bun/README.md

 bun.js prefers Web API compatibility instead of designing new APIs when possible. bun.js also implements some Node.js APIs.

-- TypeScript & JSX support is builtin, powered by Bun's JavaScript transpiler
+- TypeScript & JSX support are inbuilt, powered by Bun's JavaScript transpiler
 - ESM & CommonJS modules are supported (internally, bun.js uses ESM)
 - Many npm packages "just work" with bun.js (when they use few/no node APIs)
 - tsconfig.json `"paths"` is natively supported, along with `"exports"` in package.json